Codecademy/docs/content/sql/concepts/commands/terms/inner-join/inner-join.md

-Returns a result set off all rows that have matching values in both tables, omits rows where match fails.
+Returns a result set of all rows that have matching values in both tables, omits rows where match fails.

 ## Example